-The petitioner files the proof of support with PERB only, and must file the original documents.
+The petitioner files the proof of support with PERB (or a mutually agreed upon third party) only, and must file the original documents.
 All proof of support materials filed with PERB are considered confidential documents; no other party may look at or receive copies of the support materials.